Nebula-Mya/Mathematics-and-Visual-Art/README.md

 > finetuned odds for "Growth"
 >
 > incorporated a depth variable and radiating color
+>

 ## 2/7/2024
 2:40
-> giving up on radiating color for now, ill work on that after this piece
+> giving up on radiating color for now, ill work on that after "Growth"
+>

+4:00 - 4:20
+> selecting nice seeds for "Growth"
+>
+> changed algorithm slightly to improve accuracy to original plant
+>